 Housing costs in West Orange are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 West Orange is a decidedly white-collar town, with fully 85.97% of the workforce employed in white-collar jobs, well above the national average.
 Overall, West Orange is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in West Orange who work in office and administrative support (12.90%), management occupations (12.10%), and sales jobs (10.03%).

 Also of interest is that West Orange has more people living here who work in computers and math than 95% of the places in the US.

-West Orange is one of the most well-educated cities in the nation.
-47.29% of adults in West Orange have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of West Orange ranks among the highest in the nation.
+Of the 25-and-older adult population in West Orange, 47.50% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The most common language spoken in West Orange is English.
 Other important languages spoken here include Spanish and French.